Artgelika/Small-projects/README.md

-# Repo including different one-script projects in Python
+# Repo including different one-script projects in Python and C++

 1.CodeWars-Exercises
 There will be my suggestions for solutions of CodeWars' exercises.